Lincoln Motor Company: Branding history

 In 1927, Lincoln adopted a greyhound as a hood ornament, used into the 1930s.
 As a replacement for the greyhound, Lincoln adopted a knight's helmet hood ornament, used before World War II.
-On the front fascia, Lincoln adopted a coat of arms with a red cross.
-Following the war, Lincolns adopted a rocket-style hood ornament until 1958.
+On the front fascia, Lincoln adopted a coat of arms with a cross integrating the knight's helmet.
+The coat of arms continued use through 1956.
+The Lincoln Premier was introduced for 1956 featuring its own eight-point star which was adapted for all Lincoln models for 1957.
+From that time, Lincoln branded models used the eight-point star emblem until the end of the 1960 model year.

-Since 1958, Lincoln has used a framed four-pointed star as its brand logo.
-Introduced on the Continental Mark II in 1956, the four-point star has undergone various modifications in appearance, but has remained nearly unchanged since 1980.
+Introduced on the Continental Mark II for 1956, the boxed four-point "Continental star" emblem was used exclusively on Continental branded vehicles through 1960.
+When the Continental brand transitioned to become a sole Lincoln model line for 1961, the Lincoln eight-point star was discontinued as the "Continental star" took over for the Lincoln brand since there was only the Continental.
+The introduction of the 1977 Lincoln Versailles marks the first use of the "Continental star" emblem on a vehicle that was not branded a Continental.
+The emblem underwent various modifications in appearance over the years remaining nearly unchanged since 1980.
 Since 2018, an illuminated version of the front grille badge has been offered as an option.

 Mark series (1968–1998)

 Intended as a successor of the 1956–1957 Continental Mark II personal luxury car, the Continental Mark III was the first generation of the revived Continental Mark series.
 Marketed as personal luxury cars, the Mark series served as the flagship of the entire Ford Motor Company range.
 Though marketed and serviced through the Lincoln-Mercury dealer network, Mark series vehicles did not carry Lincoln badging (with the exception of the four-point star badge, itself inherited from the Continental Mark II), with Ford officially using Continental as the brand name (later used for 1981–1985 Mark-series VINs).

 For 1986, the Continental Mark VII was renamed the Lincoln Mark VII in an effort to end nomenclature and advertising confusion over the model line.
 The successor 1993–1998 Mark VIII would use the Lincoln brand name throughout its entire production.

 Along with serving as a flagship model line, the Mark series offered Designer Edition option packages for the 1976 Mark IV.
 In 1982, Lincoln introduced its first Designer Edition vehicle, offering a Cartier Edition Town Car, offering the option through 2003.
 The feature of design-coordinated interiors and exteriors made their return in 2017 with the introduction of its flagship Black Label trim series.